Work

 What it falls short on: language barrier.
 Some employers are unfamiliar with the part-time work permit and ask for it on day one.

-Albacheonguk is the second-largest part-time platform.
-Same shape as Albamon with some unique listings, particularly outside Seoul.
+Alba Chunguk (알바천국) is the other major part-time platform.
+Same shape as Albamon, with some unique listings, particularly short-term and event work.

 How to read a Korean job posting fast